 - Disablity & Assistive Technology Center: For students with disabilities, the Disability and Assitive Technology Center provides equal access and accomodation appropriate to their disability.

-- Counseling Center: Being a student can be stressful, especially an undeclared student.
+- Counseling Center: Being a student, especially an undeclared one, can be stressful.
 The Counseling Center is staffed with licensed mental health professionals who are dedicated to helping students navigate through difficult circumstances or resolve personal problems.